aramvroom/galileo-reference-tree/README.md

     ```
 1. Check that the unit tests pass: `sudo venv/bin/python -m unittest`
 1. Customize `config.toml` to your setup (see [Configuration Options](#configuration-options) for more detail)
+   - _Note: it is recommend to turn off plotting when running the software as a service_
 1. Create a service which starts on boot (optional, but highly recommended)
    - Run `sudo systemctl edit --force --full grt.service`
    - Paste the following (replacing values between square brackets):